select2/select2/pages/05.data-sources/02.ajax/docs.md

 </select>
 ```

-You can configure how Select2 searches for remote data using the `ajax` option.
-More information on the individual options that Select2 handles can be found in the [options documentation for `ajax`](/configuration).
+You can configure how Select2 searches for remote data using the `ajax` option:

 <pre data-fill-from=".js-code-placeholder"></pre>